 Airdate:February 17, 2013

-Chris runs away to escape being blackmailed by Meg.
-Meanwhile, Stewie and Brian become fans of Anne Murray's music and go to the woman herself to discover the meaning behind her hit, "Snowbird."
+When Meg catches Chris stealing money from Lois' purse to by new sneakers, she blackmails him into doing things for her.
+But when the demands to keep the secret a secret go too far, Chris runs away to live with Herbert.
+Meanwhile, Stewie and Brian become fans of Anne Murray's music and go to the woman herself to discover the meaning behind her hit, "Snowbird."note

 "Chris Cross" provides examples of (YMMV Goes here!):

 - Be Careful What You Wish For: Herbert finally has Chris all to himself, but then he has to deal with all of the boy's negative traits that he usually misses out on.
 It gets to the point where Herbert gets sick of it and kicks him out.

 - Blackmail: Meg does this to Chris after she catches him stealing money to buy new shoes.

 - Bowdlerization: The following changes were made between the TV version and the DVD version: